top of page

 Dairy assistant

-Queen of cakes and cleaning, Jo works with Vicky on Mondays, washing bottles, bottling milk and keeping the staff supplied with goodies.
+Queen of cakes and cleaning, Jo works part-time helping with dairy processing and keeping the team supplied with goodies.
 She also works at North Aston Organics in the veg box packhouse.
 However, her biggest passion is pickling and she's in the process of launching her own business!

 Dairy foreman